 Use whatever variety you want and keep track of how they grow.
 We each have different indoor growing climates so results will vary.

-The temperature in our house is between 65 to 70°F (18 to 21°C) with humidity around 50%,
+The temperature in our house is between 65 to 70°F (18 to 21°C) with humidity around 50% and seems to suit the peas just fine.

 Keep the grow lights on at least 8-10 hours a day with the lights just a few inches above the plants.
 Some say they need quite a bit more (12-16 hours a day) but I have not found this necessary.
 Start on the low end and increase if needed.
-The light from windows will also contribute to overall light.
+Natural light from windows will also contribute to overall light.

 You can see my grow light setup here including details on exactly which bulbs I like to use.